InteractiveIE: Towards Assessing the Strength of Human-AI Collaboration in Improving the Performance of Information Extraction: UnsupervisedIE Methodology

-\paragraph{What do we do and how do we do?} An information extraction system typically involves defining templates and a set of slot types.
-Each slot type pertains to a specific semantic role.
-For example in Figure~\ref{fig:method}, the goal is to extract as much information as possible for the event \emph{murder}, such as \emph{who did that?}, \emph{when did that happen?} or \emph{what things were distributed?}.
 In case of supervised IE, the fixed templates and slots are annotated, whereas our goal is to extract information from documents dynamically on-the-fly without knowledge of pre-defined templates.
 For capturing the IE needs that change over time, we aim to define a way to quickly bootstrap template schemas with zero to minimal supervision.
 Since the goal of asking a question nicely intersects with defining an information need \cite{srihari-li-2000-question}, we use widely used Question-Answering systems to refine our dynamic schema.
-In this section, we define our method of determining templates for documents automatically (\textit{AI-only}).
-Our pipeline of automatic template induction comprises of the following steps as described below.
+In this section, we define our method of determining templates for documents automatically (\textit{UnsupervisedIE}).
+Our pipeline of automatic template induction comprises of the following steps as described below: